MC10Inc/biostamp-js/README.md

 });
 ```

-The outputted JSON structure contains "pages" of samples, each with a timestamp and sampling period (the interval between samples).
-Each page may contain a different type of data:
+The outputted JSON structure contains "pages" of samples, each with a timestamp and sampling period (the interval between samples):

 ```
 [